The engine internal combustion unit produces a lot of heat – at times temperatures hit over 200 degrees.

-There are a few signs that you can check for when you want to know if the coolant is too low.
+There are a few signs that you can check for when you want to find out if the coolant is too low.
 However – the easiest way is of course to open the hood and check the coolant reservoir.

 Rising temperature gauge

-When the engine is being cooled normally the temperature gauge on the dashboard will be below the half-way mark.
-If it moves up and down, then there is some problem.
-If there is a rise in the temperature gauge check your radiator for coolant levels.
-You can water until it overflows and continues observing the gauge.
-If the problems persist, then you are certain of coolant leakage.
+When the engine is being cooled normally, the temperature gauge on the dashboard will be below the half-way mark.
+If it moves up and down, then there is a problem.
+If there is a rise in the temperature gauge, check your radiator for coolant levels.
+You can add water until it overflows and continue observing the gauge.
+If the problems persist, then you can be certain that it is coolant leakage.
 It is dangerous driving with low engine coolant as it will destroy engine components.

 Heater not working